nuxt-modules/snipcart/content/en/index.md

 Welcome to @nuxtjs/snipcart

-A simple plugin to install snipcart to init project with `@nuxtjs/snipcart` module.
+A simple plugin to init snipcart with `@nuxtjs/snipcart` module.

 ## Features